mkmik/knot8/README.md

 The algorithm is a 3-way merge between:

-a. your current file.
+1. your current file.
-b. the new upstream.
+2. the new upstream.
-c. the common baseline.
+3. the common baseline.

 The common baseline can be provided explicitly, but usually you'll rely on the original file having a `knot8.io/base` annotation with a snapshot of the original values that will later become useful as a baseline.